TSA unveils passenger self-screening lanes at Vegas airport as 'a step into the future'

 "We want to avoid passengers having to be patted down," said John Fortune, program manager of the Department of Homeland Security's "Screening at Speed" program and a developer with Kusnezov of the prototype.

-Instead of a boxy belt-fed device using a stack of gray trays, the futuristic-looking baggage and personal belongings inspection system looks like a scaled-down starship medical magnetic resonance imaging machine.
-It uses an automated bin return that sanitizes trays with germ-killing ultraviolet light between users.
+Instead of a boxy belt-fed device using a stack of gray trays, the futuristic-looking baggage and personal belongings inspection system looks like a scaled-down starship medical magnetic resonance imaging machine that uses an automated bin return belt.

 Travelers step into a separate clear glass body scanning booth with a video display inside showing how to stand when being sensed with what officials said is the type of “millimeter wave technology” already in use around the country.
 A reporter found it sensitive enough to identify a forgotten handkerchief in a pocket.
 He did not have to remove his shoes.

-Note: This story has been corrected to show the Transportation Security Administration has no plans to test a self-screening system at any U.S. airport, other than Harry Reid International Airport in Las Vegas.
-The story also corrects that the bin return system does not use ultraviolet sanitizing.